Avenir Award Program for Genetics or Epigenetics of Substance Use Disorders (DP1) PAR-23-021

 Please refer back to this page frequently to check for updates to the FAQs.

-While applicants are encouraged to propose completely novel approaches, existing approaches novel to the field of substance abuse research are also encouraged.
-Emphasis is placed on 1) the importance of the scientific problem and the potential impact of the research on the genetics and epigenetics of substance abuse, 2) the novelty and innovativeness of the approach, and 3) evidence of the applicant's potential for creative and innovative research as an early stage investigator.
+While applicants are encouraged to propose completely novel approaches, existing approaches novel to the field of substance use research are also encouraged.
+Emphasis is placed on 1) the importance of the scientific problem and the potential impact of the research on the genetics and epigenetics of substance use, 2) the novelty and innovativeness of the approach, and 3) evidence of the applicant's potential for creative and innovative research as an early stage investigator.

 No. However it would be prudent for applicants without such training to enlist the support of substance use disorder experts as collaborators.
-It would likely be beneficial for any substance abuse collaborator to review the Avenir proposal prior to submission.
-Applicants invited for the interview phase of the review should again enlist the support of substance abuse disorder collaborators to better prepare for the interview and possible subsequent steps.
+It would likely be beneficial for any substance use collaborator to review the Avenir proposal prior to submission.
+Applicants invited for the interview phase of the review should again enlist the support of substance use disorder collaborators to better prepare for the interview and possible subsequent steps.

 • Why was the Avenir Award for Genetics or Epigenetics of Substance Use funding opportunity changed from an RFA to a PAR?